codurance/site/_posts/2015-11-23-my-first-couple-of-months-at-codurance.md

 ### Some background

 Some of you may know me from the various meetups in the city, especially my attendance at a number of [LJC](www.meetup.com/Londonjavacommunity/) and [LSCC](www.meetup.com/london-software-craftsmanship) meetup events.
-Attending these events I learnt about various conferences like **Devoxx**, **SoCraTes**, **JAX London**, **Java2Days**, **OpenFest**, and some others, and have had the good fortune at being at such events and even presenting at some of them.
+Attending these events I learnt about various conferences like **Devoxx**, **SoCraTes**, **JAX London**, **Java2Days**, **OpenFest**, and some others, and have had the good fortune of being at such events and even presenting at some of them.
 My subject was usually around [Adopt OpenJDK](https://java.net/projects/adoptopenjdk/pages/AdoptOpenJDK) and [Adopt-a-JSR](https://java.net/projects/adoptajsr/pages/Home) whilst wearing my [LJC](www.meetup.com/Londonjavacommunity/) Advocate hat, but I also took the chance to present on other topics.

 During this time I met a lot of people with various levels of experience and my interest and urge to learn more about the Java/JVM platform, Code Quality, Software Design, XP Practices, Software Craftsmanship, etc..., were on the rise and saw no end.
 And whilst attending these events I came across [Sandro](https://twitter.com/sandromancuso) and [Mash](https://twitter.com/mashooq), who were in those days hosting [LSCC](www.meetup.com/london-software-craftsmanship) events.
 I went to many of [LSCC](www.meetup.com/london-software-craftsmanship) events, especially liked the hands-on sessions (which are still my favourite).
 These events always took place in the evenings and sometimes during weekends, and in most instances organised at [Skillsmatter](https://skillsmatter.com/).